-3.4.5 Tourism
+4.5 Tourism

-As a growing industry, tourism demands appropriate budgetary allocation.
-Government should encourage private sector to invest in developing ecovillages, parks, conservation of historical places, and construction of hotels, rest houses in the areas of growing exposure through providing loan at low interest rate and other incentives.
+• As a growing industry, tourism demands appropriate budgetary allocation.
+Government should encourage private sector to invest in developing eco-villages, parks, conservation of historical places and construction of hotels, rest houses in the areas of growing demand through providing loan at low interest rate and other incentives.
 A Tourism Board may be set up to develop the promising tourism industry in the country.

-3.4.6 Capital Market
+4.6 Capital Market

-- Capital gains tax (CGT) could be a potential source for mobilising additional resources, that could be generated from the market through taxing of short-term capital gains.
-Whilst this needs to be done in a manner that does not disincentivise the capital market and does not add volatility in market behaviour, signals may be transmitted, in a transparent manner, about tax policies to be pursued with respect to capital market in foreseeable future.
-India, for example, has a tax of 15 per cent on short-term capital gains (for stocks held for less than a year).
-A differentiated tax slab may be considered for this purpose to protect small investors and the budget for FY2010-11 may transmit some signals about such steps in future. - may be considered to protect small investors and the budget for FY2010-11 may transmit some signals about such steps in future
+- Capital gains tax could be a potential source for mobilizing additional resources, particularly resources that could be generated from the capital market through taxing of short-term capital gains.
+Whilst this needs to be done in a manner that does not disincentivise the capital market and does not add volatility in market behavior, signals may be transmitted, in a transparent manner, about tax policies to be pursued with respect to capital market in foreseeable future.
+India, for example, has a tax of 15 per cent on short term capital gains (for stocks held for less than a year).
+A differentiated tax slab may be considered for this purpose to protect small investors and the budget for FY2010-11 may transmit some signals about such steps in future. - The budget should provide indication about offloading of shares of SoEs as per time line announced earlier. - The budget speech of the Finance Minister should put emphasise on restructuring of the SEC to facilitate long term development of the capital market.